 MOD EUR/16A1/5

 2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
-They also set rules applicable to administrations*.

 Reasons: The revised ITRs should only contain provisions regarding obligations of Member States, and not direct the activities of private parties.